Sweet surprise: Westin gingerbread house thrills

-Christmas is on the horizon and that means lots of delicious treats, like the traditional gingerbread house and over at the Westin resort, the pastry team devoted 350 working hours to create one.
+Christmas is on the horizon and that means lots of delicious treats, like the traditional gingerbread house and over at the Westin resort.
+The pastry team devoted 350 working hours to create one.

 The team created a scale model of the recently renovated resort.
 The structure will be on display in the Westin lobby for the holiday season and over the new year for guests and locals to enjoy.